PLC-Programmer/Python/systems,filters_and_feedback-controls/PID-control/PI control of an (undamped) 2nd order lag process/readme.md

 <br/>

 Now there's another "trick" to know.
-We know from the Karl Johan Åström-implementation of a PID controller that execution order is essential: https://github.com/PLC-Programmer/Python/tree/master/systems%2Cfilters_and_feedback-controls/PID-control#execution-order
+We learned from the Karl Johan Åström-implementation of a PID controller that execution order is essential: https://github.com/PLC-Programmer/Python/tree/master/systems%2Cfilters_and_feedback-controls/PID-control#execution-order

 One can now play to shift the z-operator to a lower or higher order if helpful with the later implementation of the whole simulation loop.
 Remember: